Arc-Computer/arc-memory/docs/cli/auth.md

    - GitHub API has rate limits
    - If you hit them, wait or use a token with higher limits
    - Enterprise accounts typically have higher rate limits

+5. **Default Credentials**:
+   - Arc Memory uses default GitHub OAuth credentials from the Arc-Computer organization
+   - If you see "Using Arc Memory's GitHub OAuth app for authentication", the default credentials are being used
+   - If you see "Default GitHub OAuth credentials are not configured", contact the Arc Memory team
+   - You can always provide your own credentials with `--client-id` and `--client-secret`

 ### Re-authentication